General Conditions governing the Sale and Delivery of Products (to consumers, including distance selling)

 misunderstandings, damage, delays or the improper receipt of orders and notifications due to the use of the Internet or any other means of communication (whether or not electronic).

-Only direct loss attributable to the label will qualify for compensation.
+Only direct loss attributable to Grey will qualify for compensation.
 Any and all liability for indirect loss, including but not limited to consequential loss, loss of profits, damaged or lost data or materials, and loss of proceeds is excluded.
 In the case of Consumer Purchase the scope of this provision will be limited to that permitted under Article 7:24(2) of the Dutch Civil Code.

 The limitations recorded in Article 11.1 to 11.14 will not apply: